ChristopherSchoening/CalendarWeek/README.md

 # CalendarWeek
-A simple calendar app for android
+A simple app for android that shows the calendarweek.